ben-manes/gradle-versions-plugin/README.md

 >   it, along with the `rejectVersionIf` clause that called it.
 The built-in
 >   check asks whether a version names a pre-release rather than whether it
 >   names a release, so a qualifier it does not recognize, such as
->   `13.4.0.jre11`, is reported rather than withheld.
-A convention the markers
+>   `13.4.0.jre11`, stays in the report rather than being withheld.
+A convention
->   do not name, such as graphql-java's `-nf-` builds, still goes in a
+>   the markers do not name, such as graphql-java's `-nf-` builds, still goes in
->   `rejectVersionIf` filter, which composes with the built-in check rather than
+>   a `rejectVersionIf` filter, which composes with the built-in check rather
->   replacing it.
+>   than replacing it.
 > - Drop `!satisfiesDeclaredBound` from a `rejectVersionIf` rule, since the
 >   bound is now applied by `rejectOutOfBoundVersions`.
 The member is
 >   deprecated and will be removed in a later release; a warning is printed